-Fellows will be expected to have at least two hours per week in formal learning activities relevant to their professional and training goals.
-There are several activities that are mandatory within the Department of Psychology where fellows are active and valued participants.
-Fellows can chose the remainder of activities based on their interest areas and training needs.
+Fellows will be expected to have at least 8 hours per month of formal learning activities relevant to their professional and training goals.
+Fellows are required to participate in the Department of Psychology didactics listed below.
+Fellows are welcome to supplement the 8 required hours of Psychology didactics with other medical school learning opportunities based on their interest areas and training needs.

 Department of Psychology

 - Clinical Intervention: This seminar is designed to enhance competences in evidence-based assessment and intervention for common presenting concerns in both pediatric and child clinical psychology.
 Pediatric and Child Clinical faculty and invited guest speakers will present on a rotational basis based on clinical areas of expertise.

 - Diversity, Equity, Inclusion (DEI) Seminar: DEI seminar is designed to provide didactics related to awareness, sensitivity, and skills in working professionally with diverse individuals, groups, and communities who represent various cultural and personal backgrounds and characteristics defined broadly and consistent with APA policy.
 Various Pediatric and Child Clinical faculty, as well as invited outside guest speakers, will facilitate the seminar.

 - Pediatric Psychology Case Conference: Case conference is designed to enhance competencies in clinical assessment, case conceptualization, and evidence-based intervention through peer and faculty consultation.
 Fellows present clinical cases on a rotational basis and are expected to present twice in the 6-month didactic series.